needle-mirror/com.unity.entities/Documentation~/systems-write-groups.md

 Write groups provide a mechanism for one system to override another, even when you can't change the other system.

 A common ECS pattern is for a system to read one set of **input** components and write to another component as its **output**.
-However, you might want to override the output of a system, and use a different system based on a different set of inputs to update the output component.
+However, you might want to override the output of a system, and use a different system based on a different set of inputs to update the output components.

 The write group of a target component type consists of all other component types that ECS applies the [`WriteGroup` attribute](xref:Unity.Entities.WriteGroupAttribute) to, with that target component type as the argument.
 As a system creator, you can use write groups so that your system's users can exclude entities that your system would otherwise select and process.
 This filtering mechanism lets system users update components for the excluded entities based on their own logic, while letting your system operate as usual on the rest.